ShamelLakin/ShamelLakin.github.io/_posts/2020-02-05-random_ruby_basics.markdown

 If 5 < 10
   puts "I'm less than you"
   If 5 > 10
-       Puts "I'm higher than you
+       puts "I'm higher than you
   Else
        puts I'm half the size of that other digit"
   End